Applying to the Wheaton College Graduate School

 - Pastoral.
 Can be a Christian leader who is not a pastor.

 - Professional.
 A person with whom you have had a supervisor-employee relationship, which can be in a non-paid context.

-For help choosing recommenders, preview the questions in the forms at the bottom of this page.
+- For help choosing recommenders, preview the questions in the Word files at the bottom of How to Apply page.

 Additional Requirements for International Students